The truth about the TSA’s pointless knife fight

 True, the TSA’s “3-1-1” rule for carry-ons, which limits the total liquid volume each traveler can bring on a plane to one quart-size bag filled with containers of 3.4 ounces or less, remains in effect.
 Those restrictions were added after authorities in Europe claimed to have foiled a terrorist plot to blow up a transatlantic flight with liquid explosives in 2006.

-“It would be more logical to do away with the size restriction on liquids,” says Dennis Lewis, a frequent traveler based in Orange Park, Fla.
+“It would be more logical to do away with the size restriction on liquids,” says Dennis Lewis.
+He is a frequent traveler based in Orange Park, Fla.
 He says that knives — even small ones — could be used for nefarious purposes.
 “I’m still haunted by the reports that flight attendants had their throats cut during the 9/11 hijackings.
 Sure, a pocketknife is small, but you get four would-be hijackers who manage to get on the same flight with pocketknives, and they work together to overpower the flight attendants.”

 Just as the debate started to heat up, drawing in airline executives and legislators, the New York Post published an interview with a former TSA screener in Newark, who called the knife fight “overblown.”